xiaolai/regular-investing-in-box/docs/en/README.md

 But what you might not have thought of is that what I want to do even more is to make money with lots of other people by sharing reliable investing knowledge and following my own advice.
 It's rare to have a chance like I have with the Regular Investing Practice Group to help my students make money by sharing knowledge.
 Fortunately, the rapid development of the blockchain industry has given us an unprecedented opportunity.

 The Regular Investing Practice Group is a place for me to make money from my knowledge, but more importantly it is a way for students to **make money outside of the market**.
 I am in charge of creating valuable content, and students, in addition to learning and putting the knowledge into practice, have the opportunity to earn bitcoin by selling memberships to the group.
 That's right, it's not just earning money, it's earning bitcoin, because the Regular Investing Practice Group only accepts bitcoin.

-In addition to earning bitcoin by selling memberships, those who put the knowledge presented in the class into practice by completing their regular investing tasks also have other benefits:

-> * They are eligible to receive shares in b.watch, the first on-chain ETF exchange in the world, thus benefiting not only from the development of BOX, but also from the development of b.watch.

 In brief, the Regular Investing Practice Group is is a place for me and my students to **develop together and make money together**.